spiraldb/vortex/README.md

 ### Compressed Encodings

 Vortex includes a set of highly data-parallel, vectorized encodings.
-We can hold these compressed arrays in-memory, allowing us to defer decompression.
+These encodings each correspond to a compressed in-memory array implementation, allowing us to defer decompression.
 Currently, these are:

 * Adaptive Lossless Floating Point (ALP)
 * BitPacked (FastLanes)